daos-stack/daos/docs/QSG/qemu-vms.md

 # the disk image for daos-server
 qemu-img create -f qcow2 daos-server.qcow2 40G
 # the disk image for the emulated nvme disk for DAOS Tier 1
-qemu-img create -f qcow2 qemu-nvm-disk1 16G
+qemu-img create -f qcow2 qemu-nvm-disk1.qcow2 16G
 # the disk image for daos-client
 qemu-img create -f qcow2 daos-client.qcow2 20G
 ```
 2. Set up the network.
-Here we use tap networks to connect the VMs.
-To automatically set up the guest network create a create a script at /etc/qemu-ifup on your host.
+We use tap networks to connect the VMs.
+To automatically set up the guest network this can be done with `/etc/qemu-ifup`.
 This script will be called by QEMU.
 Put these contents in this script, more info on [this page](https://wiki.qemu.org/Documentation/Networking/NAT).
 It basically creates a network bridge if non-existent, and runs a dnsmasq service on this bridge to assign IP addresses and act as a gateway.
-Make sure that systemd dnsmasq is not running as it may conflict with our dnsmasq.
+Make sure that there is no other dnsmasq running as it may conflict with our dnsmasq.
+If you have virt-manager installed, make sure dnsmasq processes started by virt-manager are closed first.
 ```
 #!/bin/sh
 #